Updated February 15, 2021

 A Serious Risk

 If you’re caring for small ruminants such as goats and sheep (or camelids such as llamas and alpacas), you will need to become very familiar with the internal parasites they are prone to, including the very dangerous bloodsucking barber pole stomach worm (Haemonchus contortus).
 Due to its seriousness, part of your regular goat, sheep, llama, or alpaca health care protocols should involve evaluating them for signs barber pole worm infections.
-The FAMACHA test was created to help do just that, but was designed primarily for use in an animal agriculture setting.
+The FAMACHA test was created to help do just that, but was designed primarily for use in an The human production and use of animals in order to produce animal products, typically for profit. setting.
 Due to the inherent differences between sanctuaries and farms, you may think that the FAMACHA system is not a useful tool for compassionate care.
 However, with a few modifications, it can be a valuable tool for compassionate caregivers to use as part of a larger barber pole worm screening strategy.

 What Is The FAMACHA Test?